luc-ass/esp8266-bme280-noctua-fancontroller/README.md

 ## Roadmap:
 - [ ] Web interface to view temperature and fan speed
+- [ ] Return JSON to process using other automation or dashboards
 - [ ] Enable change of target temperature via web interface